United States v. 422 Casks of Wine: Case

 Upon the District Attorney amending the complaint to an Exchequer case, the jury in this case found in favor of the wines.
 The Attorney-General of the United States appealed the decision to the Supreme Court on the grounds of asking for a Writ of Error in that Hall, the real owner, had not expressed opposition to the seizure.
-Hazard and Williams argued as the buyers, they had legal title to the wine.
+Hazard and Williams argued that, as the buyers, they had legal title to the wine.
 Justice Story delivered the verdict.
 He stated that because Hazard and Williams had proved they had a proprietary interest in the wine, they were legally entitled to challenge the seizure even if they were not the real owners.
 The court also held that while the mislabeling may have been fraudulent, it did not mean that the transfer of ownership was automatically void unless the claimants stated so.
 The court found there had been no error and affirmed the jury's decision in favor of the wine; however, it did grant the United States a certificate of probable cause of seizure as the cause for seizure affirmed in the original jury verdict had not been denied.
 The case was returned to the District Court to either return the wine to the claimants or proceed with the seizure under the certificate.
-The case is cited as legal precedent for in rem cases where the claimant must put their claims on oath or the other party can insist on dismissal.
+The case is cited as legal precedent for in rem cases where the claimant must put its claims on oath or the other party can insist on dismissal.